On Watchfulness and Holiness

 The best starting point in the entire Philokalia.

-203 short paragraphs (the editors call them "texts" or "chapters") that systematically describe what watchfulness is, how to practice it, what obstacles you'll encounter, and what happens as the practice deepens.
+What to expect: 203 short paragraphs that systematically describe what watchfulness is, how to practice it, what obstacles you'll encounter, and what happens as the practice deepens.
 The style is direct and practical — Hesychios writes like a teacher who has watched hundreds of students struggle with exactly the problems you're going to face.

-Don't try to read all 203 paragraphs in one sitting.
+How to read it: Don't try to read all 203 paragraphs in one sitting.
 Read ten or fifteen at a time, slowly.
-Many of them are only two or three sentences long — let each one settle before moving to the next.
+Many are only two or three sentences long — let each one settle before moving to the next.
 When a paragraph describes something you recognize from your own experience, stop.
 Sit with it.
 That recognition is the text doing its work.